 Equifax Gets Hacked, Then Sued

 Credit reporting agency Equifax reportedly was hacked and leaked personal information of up to 143 million US consumers, over 40% of the US population.
 They learned of the hack back in July but waited until September to release information of the breach.
 In the meantime, Chief Financial Officer John Gamble and two other top execs disposed of almost $1.8 million in stock and stock options.
 Equifax said that the CFO and other execs didn’t know about the breach when they sold their shares.
 Apparently, it was just a coincidence it happened three days after the breach was discovered.
 Company shares fell almost 15% after the breach was reported.
 Equifax is now also facing a class-action suit that was filed the same day the breach was divulged.
-Spam emails were sent out immediately by scammers to try to take advantage of people's fear trying to get their personal information to "check their status."
+Spam emails were sent out immediately by scammers trying to take advantage of people's fear to obtain their personal information by encouraging them to "check their status."

 Telecoms Use Drones to Check Towers After Hurricane Harvey